tehbaconvr/Banana/README.md

 *Bark* was created by KyleTheScientist.
 Thanks to the Gorilla Tag modding community for their support.

-Special thanks to my Kyles little brother Asher for helping him test :)
+Special thanks to Kyles little brother Asher for helping him test :)

 * [Boxing Gloves model](https://skfb.ly/6XOUS) by Gohar.Munir is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).